sorae42/zalo-mac/README.md

 ## Why?
 The Zalo app on macOS has some styling issue that make it look less like a macOS app, and this will change that.
+(Yes, details are my pet peeves)

 This is not intended for browser or Windows app.
 You don't have to use this if you are happy with the appearance of the app.

-Also, this is not an attempt to make Zalo a native macOS app.
-Through it'd be nice if one actually exists instead of this bloated Electron app.

 ## What about my data?
 Your data is completely untouched.
 Feel free to look at the code if you don't trust the app.
 Or don't use this, at all.